jscamac/edmaps_data_Australia/README.md

 **NOTE:**
 The user input workbook `parameters.xlsx` contains a prefilled example.
 The parameters within the species sheet are illustrative only and should not be treated as definitive estimates.
+As some example threats contain many GBIF records, we recommend that users add their GBIF credentials to the global parameters sheet prior to running.